What are Dental Veneers?

 Types of Dental Veneers

-Veneers are a lifelong commitment, so it’s important to know exactly what type of veneer suits you.
+Composite and porcelain veneers are a lifelong commitment, so it’s important to know exactly what type of veneer suits you.
 Once you opt for veneers, you have them for life.
 With good maintenance, veneers can last up to 20 years, subject to age and circumstances.
 You may require a few new veneers over your lifetime if any issues occur.
 Any faults must be replaced as the natural enamel on the tooth has been worn away, so it isn’t strong enough to stand alone.

 Composite veneers are often used to fix smaller cosmetic issues, such as a chip or a crack in your teeth.
 Composite veneers are made out of the same material that is used by dentists for white fillings, made for you by the dentist while you are in the chair.
 The dentist will carefully craft up the veneer, building up layers of the material and curing it with a light to harden the composite.
 The dentist will then be able to fit, polish and shape the veneers for a finish that looks natural and will last.